Wednesday, September 11, 2024

 In the second one he talks about pseudo enlightenment stage, when you develop lopsided in second one.
 There's a selflessness in faith.
 Faith keeps us open to things beyond our current level of understanding.
 I've never hear of faith described that way, and it's blown my mind.
 He reference Tracing Back the Radiance by Jinul (1158–1210).
 Mindfulness helps us not to proliferate into desire and confusions.

-Goldstein is an 80 American, grew up in Catskills, studied philosophy at Columbia.
+Goldstein is an 80 year old American, grew up in Catskills, studied philosophy at Columbia.
 He went to Thailand in the peace corps.
 He came back and started teaching at Naropa.
-He established Barre Center for Buddhist Studies.
+He helped establish Barre Center for Buddhist Studies.
 He uses the phrase "guru job" in his first talk, and I wonder about his guru jobs aside from author and retreat leader, retreat talker.

 Links